 - If you are getting very high and very low readings on the same plant at different times of the day it could be that the brix is unstable meaning you are getting there, but not quite there yet with your soil health.
 Consistent readings over 12-14 means you are growing food capable of nourishing the cells of your body, and if the readings stay up after picking for a day or two then you have pretty stable brix which means the food holds it’s quality, and so shelf life after picking, for longer.

-- Use the sheet included inside the refractometer case to see what are generally regarded as low medium and high readings for individual crops.
+- Use this sheet of Reams brix levels to see what are generally regarded as low medium and high readings for individual crops.

 - I prefer to take readings on the day I do my foliar feeding so that I can retest an hour after foliar feeding to see if the foliar spray I used was beneficial to the plant.
 If it is, the Brix goes up.
 Whatever makes the brix go up is what is missing, the limiting factor…very often calcium.
 If it is, then I may spray that over the entire crop or garden.